Welcome to the AMS Parent Information Page

 Where will my child be working?
 They do not drive and need to work close to home.

-By signing up early (Late November-Early February), your child is guaranteed a pool assignment within 15-20 minutes (without traffic) from the public high school they were recruited from.
+By signing up early (November-January), your child will be able to choose any of the pools that we service to work at.
 If they were not recruited from one of the high schools we recruit from, assignments will be based on the closest public high school to their home.
 We cannot guarantee a close pool assignment if they wait until mid to late February or later.
-Ninety percent of our staff signs up between November and February.
+Ninety percent of our staff signs up between November and early February.

 My child is not very big, how can they handle rescuing someone bigger than them?